cristinae/teaching/mt2023/README.md

 * K1: MT Evaluation I  [[slides in Moodle]](https://lms.sulb.uni-saarland.de/moodle/course/view.php?id=8655) <br>
 * K2: MT Evaluation II  [[slides]](.//slides2023/lectures/4-MT_evaluation_II.pdf)

 Suggested exercise: Chose two short sentences (a hypohesis and a reference translation) and calculate some n-gram based metrics by hand.
 Use [sacreBLEU](https://github.com/mjpost/sacrebleu) to check your results.
 Go to your preferred online MT system and get longer hypotheses-reference pairs.
 Evaluate them with sacreBLEU.
 Install at least [COMET](https://unbabel.github.io/COMET/html/index.html) as semantic metric and compare the results.
-We'll use these softwares later in the labs.
+We'll use these software later in the labs.
 Advice: don't try Windows!

 ### Week 3